When Is Partially Observable Reinforcement Learning Not Scary?

 \paragraph{Latent MDPs.} Latent MDPs \citep{kwon2021rl}---where an MDP is randomly drawn from a set of $M$ possible MDPs at the beginning of the interaction---can be considered as a special class of overcomplete POMDPs. \citet{kwon2021rl} proved that learning latent MDPs remains statistically hard in the worst case.
 They also provided several positive results for learning latent MDPs with additional assumptions, such as revealing the latent contexts at the end of each episode. \citet{kwon2021reinforcement} provided positive results for latent MDPs without these additional assumptions, but the results only apply to the setting of $M=2$ with a shared transition.
 Latent MDPs and weakly revealing POMDPs do not contain each other.

-\paragraph{Decodable POMDPs.} Block MDPs \citep{krishnamurthy2016pac} are POMDPs whose current latent state can be uniquely determined by the current observation. $m$-step decodable POMDPs \citep{efroni2022provable} are their generalizations whose latent state can be uniquely determined by the most recent history (of observations and actions) of a short length $m$.
-Block MDPs and $m$-step decodable POMDPs are special cases of single-step and $m$-step weakly revealing POMDPs, respectively.
-For example, block MDPs satisfy Assumption \ref{asp:under} with $\alpha\ge 1/\sqrt{O}$.
-We remark that most existing results for block MDPs or $m$-step decodable POMDPs \citep[see, e.g.,][]{krishnamurthy2016pac,jiang2017contextual,du2019provably, misra2020kinematic,efroni2022provable} further involves decoder class or value function approximation, which is beyond the scope of this paper.
+\paragraph{Decodable POMDPs.} Block MDPs \citep{krishnamurthy2016pac} are POMDPs whose current latent state can be uniquely determined by the current observation.
+By simple algebra, one can verify that block MPDs are special cases of single-step weakly revealing POMDPs that satisfy Assumption \ref{asp:under} with $\alpha\ge 1/\sqrt{O}$.
+The recently proposed $m$-step decodable POMDPs \citep{efroni2022provable} are generalizations of block MDPs, in which the latent state can be uniquely decoded from the most recent history (of observations and actions) of a short length $m$.
+This multistep decodability assumption can also be viewed as a special case of general ``weakly revealing''-type of conditions.
+However, \citet{efroni2022provable} assume that $m$-step history decodes (weakly reveals) the current state, while this paper assumes that $m$-step future weakly reveals the current state.
+Finally, we remark that most existing results for block MDPs or $m$-step decodable POMDPs \citep[see, e.g.,][]{krishnamurthy2016pac,jiang2017contextual,du2019provably, misra2020kinematic,efroni2022provable} further involve decoder class or value function approximation, which is beyond the scope of this paper.